IntEL4CoRo/ease_fall_school_2022/README.md

 Depending on your system, your choice may be limited. but we got you covered.
 These are the options we offer:

-* Docker image: Linux native (tested with Debian), Windows with WSL2 and VcXsrv (tested with Win10 and Intel i7-4770K), and Mac (?!?)
+* Option 1: Docker image: Linux native (tested with Debian), Windows with WSL2 and VcXsrv (complicated setup)
-* WSL2 image tar-ball: as fallback for other Windows systems
+* Option 2: WSL2 image tar-ball: recommended for Windows users
-* VirtualBox image: fallback for AMD CPUs and any OS whatsoever
+* Option 3: VirtualBox image: fallback for AMD CPUs and any OS whatsoever

 ## Option 1: Docker Setup (recommended for Linux)